ibm-telemetry/telemetry-config-schema/README.md

   `allowedAttributeStringValues` config options defined below.
 - Import paths used to access the instrumented package's exported elements.

-The jsx config object has a single required `elements` key.
+The JSX config object has a single required `elements` key.
 This is an object that may be left empty or can contain any of the following keys:

 - `allowedAttributeNames`: This is an _optional_ array of String.